abuszydlik/SQT-notes/lectures-combined.md

 _Search-based testing_ techniques are solutions that automatically generate a test suite for a given program, the tools are getting better but this is a very complex topic.

 ## Random test case generation
+This is an idea where the test cases are produced completely at random until a given time is reached.
+After timeout the tool might have produced a huge number of test cases hoping for a large coverage.
+A well-known tool for random test case generation is _Randoop_

+## Search-based software testing
+Random test generation does not work well for complicated programs but it is possible to model "finding test cases" as an _optimization problem_ to achieve better results.
+We start by choosing a branch that we need to cover and then the program generates random test cases.
+If a test case covers the required branch it gets returned; if not then the tool analyses how far each case was from covering the branch and based on that creates a new generation of tests.
+Search continues after the case is found or budget gets exhausted (this is basically a genetic algorithm).
+The most popular tool for search-based generation is _EvoSuite_.

+Unfortunately tools like _Randoop_ and _EvoSuite_ cannot know whether the program produces a correct output for a given input - this means that they still require developer's attention to analyze the results.
+Nevertheless some bugs like throwing Exceptions can be spotted by the tool itself.

+## Automated test generation in practice
+There is movement in industry towards automated test generation tools (Facebook is developing _Sapienz_) however for now they are only a complementary testing technique.